 As a collective group of like-minded individuals, juicy conversations are bound to arise.
 How would you define your particular cup of wisdom?
 How would you like to fulfill your dreams and perhaps offer it to the world?
 It can be simple and yet, so profound.
 What is ours to do or not to do?
 Likely we are all questioning what this time is about.
 We are coming together for a co-created experience on an island so pristine, so alive, that it is inviting us to come and commune.
 I recognize the artisan and aesthete in all of you.
 We all want to touch that deep note of the heart.
 Each person has something to contribute.

 This inclusive creative retreat will be held in the stately Eilean Shona House.
 A sprawling 9 room Manor house (with an Aga ; ) and views of the Loch.
 There is also a 4 room cottage.
 First come first serve.

 The days will be filled with various adventures previously mentioned.
 The most exciting part of the day may be a conversation you have at breakfast.
 Going to a beach may look like different than normal.
 It will include seal watching, fire pits to grill fish or cook a pot of mussels.
 Forest bathing for the soul and swims for the brave will be peppered in between our time in the kitchen and with our pen.
 We will cook with Angus, our tatoo-ed chef, a spirited cook and translator of Scottish humor, rock and roll stories and a master of fish.

-We will do some writing with Vanessa.
+We will do some writing each day.
 Bring what you are working on or start from scratch.
 That’s the invitation.
 It’s a creative time.
-We have six months to plan the details.
-More information will be given.

 Food on Eilean Shona reflects the surrounding environment and the island’s commitment to health and sustainability.